 Driving licences in Norway

-Here you can read about how to take a driving test and renew a driving licence in Norway, and about using a Norwegian driving licence abroad.
+Here you can read about using a foreign driving licence in Norway, how to take a driving test and renew a driving licence in Norway, and using a Norwegian driving licence abroad.

 What types of driving licence are there in Norway?

-The international standards for driving licence classes apply in Norway.
+In Norway, the international standards regarding driving licence classes apply.
 The classes have different age requirements.
-There are various driving licence models that are valid, but you should have one of the newest models (EEA plastic driving licence) if you are planning to drive abroad.
+Valid driving licence models are the EEA models (a plastic card the size of a bank or credit card), issued from 1998.
 It is the Norwegian Public Roads Administration (Statens vegvesen) that issues driving licences in Norway.

-If you have a driving licence issued in another EU/EEA country, it is valid for driving in Norway providing the licence is still valid.
-If you are living permanently in Norway, you can use your driving licence for driving in Norway or exchange it for a Norwegian driving licence.
+If you have a driving licence issued in another EU/EEA country, the UK or Switzerland, then it can generally be used for driving in Norway providing the driving licence is still valid.
+If you move permanently to Norway, you can use your driving licence in Norway or exchange it for a Norwegian licence.

 Validity and renewal of driving licences

-Regardless of your age, a doctor is obligated to notify the County Governor (Statsforvalteren) if they feel you do not satisfy the health requirements for a driving licence.
+Regardless of your age, a doctor is obligated to notify the County Governor (Statsforvalteren) if they feel that the patient does not satisfy the health requirements for a driving licence.
+You can find information about health certificates and driving licences on the website of the Norwegian Directorate of Health (Helsedirektoratet).

 Using a Norwegian driving licence abroad

-If you are planning to drive a car in a country outside the EU/EEA, many countries accept the EEA model, so you do not need to take an international driving licence as well.
-Before travelling, you should contact the authorities in the country in question, or the country’s embassy in Norway, to ask about the regulations that apply.
+If you plan to drive a car in a country outside the EU/EEA, many countries accept the EEA model.
+In some countries, you may need an international driving licence in addition to your usual driving licence.
+Before travelling, you should contact the relevant agency in the country in question or the country’s embassy in Norway to see what regulations apply.

 More information